apache/cordova-plugin-media-capture/README.md

 ### Android Quirks

 - The `duration` parameter is not supported.
 Recording lengths can't be limited programmatically.
+- Android uses intents to launch the camera activity on the device to capture images, and on phones with low memory, the Cordova activity may be killed.
+In this scenario, the result from the plugin call will be delivered via the resume event.
+See [the Android Lifecycle guide][android_lifecycle] for more information.
+The `pendingResult.result` value will contain the value that would be passed to the callbacks (either the URI/URL or an error message).
+Check the `pendingResult.pluginStatus` to determine whether or not the call was successful.

 ### BlackBerry 10 Quirks